MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 ### Requirements for plugins in Word, PowerPoint, Excel, OneNote, Office, and Outlook Copilots

-To ensure your plugins work with Word, Excel, PowerPoint, and OneNote Copilots, follow these requirements:
+To ensure your plugins work with Word, Excel, PowerPoint, OneNote, Office, and Outlook Copilots, follow these requirements:

 * <b>Update Microsoft Azure Active Directory (Azure AD) app registration for SSO-enabled apps</b>